amyjaderichards/calculator/README.md

-# calculator
+# Summary
-A pure JavaScript calculator written using [this](https://www.udemy.com/course/javascript-code-exercise/learn/lecture/16973348#overview) tutorial and then extended while working through [TOP](https://www.theodinproject.com) curriculum.
+A pure JavaScript calculator written using the Udamy tutorial  [Pure JavaScript Calculator - JavaScript ES6 Learn JavaScript](https://www.udemy.com/course/javascript-code-exercise/).
+The code was then improved as part of the fifth project for [The Odin Project](https://www.theodinproject.com).

 Features include -
 * Basic functions (+, -, /, *)